microbus-io/fabric/docs/milestones.md

 * Code generation of an integration test harness
 * Code generation of a mockable stub for microservices
 * Restarting of microservices that were previously shutdown
-* `TESTINGAPP` deployment environment in which tickers are disabled and the configurator ignored
+* `TESTINGAPP` deployment environment in which tickers and the configurator are disabled
 * Integration tests for the example microservices